nightmaregaurav/fake-survey/README.md

 # fake-survey
 Generates fake answers to survey questions with weighted randomness.
+(Use for testing and demonstration purposes only, Using this kind of tools in professional and academic scenarios is highly unethical and I do not endorse such usage in any way.)